CityOfPhiladelphia/standards-docs/site-content/guidelines/content/common-usage.md

 * **Example:** Did you receive the PDFs?
 {{% /filter-item %}}

+{{% filter-item Active vs. passive voice %}}

+Use active voice, not passive voice, whenever possible.
+Active voice makes it immediately clear who or what is performing an action.
+* **Example:** The mayor recommends that City residents take shelter before the winter storm.

+Passive voice describes a sentence that doesn’t state who or what is responsible for an action, or puts the “do-er” later in the sentence than the thing being done.

+* **Example:**  It is recommended that City residents take shelter before the winter storm.
+* **Example:** A recommendation was made by the mayor to take shelter before the winter storm.

+While readers usually prefer active voice, there are situations where passive voice is useful.
+This includes times when the acting person or thing is actually unknown, or when you want to draw attention to the object being acted upon.

+* **Example:** The motorcycles were stolen late last night.
+–NOT–

+Someone stole the motorcycles late last night.

 {{% filter-item Addresses %}}
 When giving addresses spell out the street name entirely, but abbreviate the type of street (St., Rd., Blvd., etc).

 * **Example:** 1401 John F. Kennedy Blvd.
 {{% /filter-item %}}

 {{% filter-item "Capital / capitol" %}}
 Use “capitol” when referring to a building.